HoloRes/oauth-middleware/README.md

+# HoloRes/oauth-middleware
-An OAuth2.0 middleware and permission checker using Discord.
+An OAuth2.0 server/middleware and permission checker using Discord.

+Another project that's doing more than it was supposed to do.